vacu9708/Study-records/Database/Normalization/readme.md

 |2|Paul|swimming|B school|500|stanford|Y|
 |3|John|reading|C school|600|berkeley|N|

+### Table A
-## Multi-valued attribute is mapped into a new table like this
+Multi-valued attribute is mapped into a new table like this<br>
 Primary key: [name, hobby]

-### Table A
 |*name*|*hobby*|
 |---|---|
 |John|soccer|